yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 After collecting a 30 second profile before and after a service got traffic, I compared the snapshots.
 Immediately, `runtime.malg` that grew in memory caught my eye.
 ![](./malg3.png)

-At idle `runtime.malg` was around 1MB and it grew to 38MB.
+At idle runtime.malg was around 1MB and it grew to 38MB.
-When creating a new goroutine the `runtime.malg` function is called.
+When creating a new goroutine the runtime.malg function is called.
 It allocates a stack trace for the newly created goroutine and holds a reference to it until the goroutine finishes execution.
 ![](./malg2.png)

 ### The Fix
-By now, `pprof` pointed me towards `runtime.malg` that held all goroutine descriptors, and `runtime.malg` led to goroutines that were not being garbage collected due to them never stopping execution.
+By now, pprof pointed me towards runtime.malg, that held all goroutine descriptors and runtime.malg led to goroutines that were not being garbage collected due to them never stopping execution.
 A goroutine that never stops means one of two things
 - A `for{}` loop without a stopping condition
 - A `channel` that waits for messages and is not getting closed properly